Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Gauss quadrature and the matrix S-fraction

 The $p\times p$ matrices must be of full rank, since they are Cholesky factors of the s.p.d.
-Lanczos matrix \eqref{eq:defT} are of full rank.
+Lanczos matrix \eqref{eq:defT}, which is of full rank.
 Further by the same reasoning, the (block)-diagonal factor ${\bm \Gamma}_m$ is s.p.d. since $D$ is s.p.d.\,. \end{proof}

 We can extract the matrices $\gam_i$'s and $\hKappa_{i}$'s directly during the block Lanczos recurrences using the coefficients $\Alpha_i$'s and $\Beta_i>0$'s.
-This is reported in Algorithm~\ref{alg:ExtractGam} which in a different parameterization was derived in Appendix~C of \cite{ZaslavskySfraction}.
-From their construction, we obtain that $\hKappa_i$, $\gam_{i}$ are full rank, as long as no deflation occurs in the block Lanczos recurrence, as $\Beta_i^T\Beta_i>0$ for $i=2,\ldots,m$, i.e. nonsingularity of all coefficients $\Alpha_i,\Beta_i$ ensures that Algorithm~\ref{alg:GammaExtraction} runs without breakdowns. {This algorithm is also related to the matrix continued fraction construction via block Lanczos algorithm used for computation of quantum scattering problems \cite{Jones1987TheRM}.}
+This is reported in Algorithm~\ref{alg:ExtractGam}, which in a different parameterization was derived in Appendix~C of~\cite{ZaslavskySfraction}.
+From their construction, we obtain that $\hKappa_i$, $\gam_{i}$ are full rank, as long as no deflation occurs in the block Lanczos recurrence, as $\Beta_i^T\Beta_i>0$ for $i=2,\ldots,m$, i.e. nonsingularity of all coefficients $\Alpha_i,\Beta_i$ ensures that Algorithm~\ref{alg:GammaExtraction} runs without breakdowns.
+This algorithm is also related to the matrix continued fraction construction via block Lanczos algorithm used for computation of quantum scattering problems~\cite{Jones1987TheRM}.

 { } 0.1in